RedHatNordicsSA/ansible-roadshow/labs/lab-5/README.md

 Restart=always
 RestartSec=2
 LimitNOFILE=5555

 [Install]
 WantedBy=multi-user.target
 ```

 As you can see the secret name is added to the template.

 To run the playbook with your vault, you'll be required to give Ansible your password.
 Do so by creating a file named *.mypassword* and put the password in the file.
-Then run ansible with the following command:
+Then run Ansible with the following command:

 ```
 $ansible-playbook -i hosts site.yml --vault-password-file .mypassword